electronut/ElectronutLabs-bluey/README.md

 ## What is Bluey?

-**Bluey** is a BLE (Bluetooth Low Energy) development board with Temperature, Humidity, Ambient Light and Accelerometer sensors.
+**Bluey** is an Open Source BLE (Bluetooth Low Energy) development board with Temperature, Humidity, Ambient Light and Accelerometer sensors.

 Bluey uses the Nordic nRF52832 BLE